Ten joyful years of online content creation

 Blogging and content creation opened doors

 Over 500 blog posts later and I’m still here – taking photos, writing words and hitting publish.
 I still have butterflies when I post something new, and I’ll always be grateful for having the opportunity to share my creative work online.
 After all, it wasn’t too long ago that I had to carry my art around in a portfolio!
-My blog has enabled me to have my images published, write for magazines, collaborate with brands and I’ve even received a few television offers, which I gracefully declined much to the horror of my teenage self!
+My blog has enabled me to have my words and photographs published, collaborate with brands and I’ve even received a few television offers, which I gracefully declined much to the horror of my teenage self!

 To celebrate this milestone, I’m sharing ten things I’ve noticed from regularly showing up and sharing online.
 I’ve learnt a lot about the online world, content creation and how to run a blog and social media channels – both as a hobby and a business.
-It’s been an exciting journey and I’m looking forward to seeing where it leads to next.
+It’s been an exciting journey and I’m looking forward to seeing what comes next.

 1. The opportunities are open to everyone